apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## Definitions

-There are a lot of imprecice or subtly different definitions of bugs, safety, correctness.
+There are a lot of imprecise or subtly different definitions of bugs, safety, correctness.
 But we all seem to know what these words mean.
 Perhaps the real answer is in the akashic records.
 For the rest of the article though, here's what I mean by pre/postconditions, safety, correctness, and bug.